How Does it Feel to Be a Problem?

 21 min readApr 17, 2023

-This is the most relevant question that needs to be asked for someone who has experienced severe academic mobbing and bullying.
+This is the most relevant question that needs to be asked for someone who has experienced severe academic mobbing, bullying, and cyber terrorism.

 Although I wrote, “Academia as an Incubator of Oppression and Violence: A Closer Look at Academic Mobbing and Bullying Offline and Online,” it is never easy to wage resistance against academic mobbing and bullying.
 I have been overwhelmed by the number of people who have reached out to me for hope and guidance when the mob comes to their door.
 To be sure, no one should have to tolerate any form of attack, harassment, humiliation, trolling, stalking, death threats, doxxing, and even online identity impersonation as I have.
 Additionally, the burden should not fall on those victims to find creative ways to navigate academic mobbing and bullying.
 Very few individuals would have the resources, network, and platform needed to resolve these types of situations.
 Being that I am not one of them, one way I know I can help is to expose it.